Urban Reign: Reception

 The game received "mixed" reviews according to video game review aggregator Metacritic.
+In Japan, however, Famitsu gave it a score of one nine and three eights for a total of 33 out of 40.

 GamePro criticised the graphics and control system, but praised the number of arcade-style multiplayer modes.
-GameSpot said "The cheap difficulty and blandness of the story mode make Urban Reign difficult to recommend."
-IGN said "Urban Reign really could have made use of better tuning to its AI."
-Eurogamer said "There's nothing in terms of pay-off to compare to the likes of Ninja Gaiden or God of War in the roaming beat-'em-up genre, which, thugs or not, this is up against, and there's nothing in terms of depth or balance to compare to Virtua Fighter 4 or SoulCalibur for one-on-ones."
-Games revolution summarised it as "Had it been given a little more depth pretty much everywhere, this may have been a sleeper hit.
+GameSpot said, "The cheap difficulty and blandness of the story mode make Urban Reign difficult to recommend."
+IGN said, "Urban Reign really could have made use of better tuning to its AI."
+Eurogamer said, "There's nothing in terms of pay-off to compare to the likes of Ninja Gaiden or God of War in the roaming beat-'em-up genre, which, thugs or not, this is up against, and there's nothing in terms of depth or balance to compare to Virtua Fighter 4 or SoulCalibur for one-on-ones."
+GameRevolution said, "Had it been given a little more depth pretty much everywhere, this may have been a sleeper hit.
+Instead, it's just a sleeper."